cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 </Alert>

-### Commands Are Not Promises
+### Commands Are Really Not Promises

-The Cypress API is not an exact 1:1 implementation of Promises.
-They have Promise like qualities and yet there are important differences you should be aware of.
+The Cypress API is similar to promises visually, but it is actually a command queue, managing async coordination for you.
+Commands have some Promise like qualities, but yet there are important differences you should be aware of.

 1. You cannot **race** or run multiple commands at the same time (in parallel).
-2. You cannot 'accidentally' forget to return or chain a command.
+2. You cannot accidentally forget to return or chain a command.
 3. You cannot add a `.catch` error handler to a failed command.

 There are _very_ specific reasons these limitations are built into the Cypress